BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Decomposing the Layers and Complexity After Factorization

 First, as noted above, the decomposition with the same rank per group results in two sequential (grouped) convolutions.
 Having different ranks per group would mean that, implementation-wise, we would need $G$ separate convolutions (or at least some kind of bucketing scheme).
 In practice, this would be very challenging to perform efficiently.

-The second reason is that, even if we managed to get an optimal implementation, grouped convolutions are, in essence, $G$ smaller convolutions run in parallel.
-If we managed to overcome all the implementation issues, it is expected that the largest group would generally be a bottleneck for the others, as the smaller groups would have to wait for them.
+The second reason is that, even if we managed to achieve an optimal implementation, grouped convolutions are, in essence, $G$ smaller convolutions run in parallel.
+It is expected that the largest group would generally be a bottleneck for the others, as the smaller groups would have to wait for them.